AryanRajDE/apache-beam-learning-de/examples/runner.md

 # How To Run

-This runner file contains the details on how to run the beam files with python codes and also how to run the beam templates on the cloud dataflow.
+This runner file contains the details on how to run the beam files with python codes and also how to create classic template and how to run the beam templates on the google cloud dataflow.

 ### To Run the Python Files